 So it was this and commercial fishing.
 I think if the commercial fishing industry hadn’t gone south, I’m sure I’d be doing that rather than acting.

-Have you had to overcome any challenges in the pursuit of your acting career?
+Has Martin Cummins had to overcome any challenges in the pursuit of his acting career?

 I’ve been very fortunate because I’ve had people who supported me.
 When I think about, kind of oddly, both of my parents are educated.
 And then my dad, he fished commercially but he was a schoolteacher in the winters and then become a federal politician for 18 years in Ottawa as a member of parliament.
 So they were both educated.